How do you best organize a backpack for travel?

 And when it comes to liquids, keep them together in a leak-proof bag so that they don’t spill all over clothes and electronics, and so that you easily can pull them out when you go through security.
 And here’s a pro-tip: Avoid liquids altogether.
 Try out shampoo and conditioner bars, bar soap, and even toothpaste tablets!

 Use these tips to keep your backpack organized when you travel.
 And with practice, as you figure out packing techniques that work best for you, be sure to share them with us in the comments.

 Knack Packs are unique everyday laptop backpacks with a hidden suitcase compartment that expands when you travel.
-Knack makes it easy to work, and play, with Just One Bag.
+Knack expandable backpacks make it easy to work, and play, with Just One Bag.
 Read our story here.